openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 1. The current time MUST be before the time represented by the `exp` Claim (possibly allowing for some small leeway to account for clock skew).
  The `iat` Claim can be used to reject tokens that were issued too far away from the current time, limiting the amount of time that nonces need to be stored to prevent attacks.
 The acceptable range is RP-specific.
 1. The RP MUST validate that a `nonce` Claim is present and is the same value as the one that was sent in the Authentication Request.
 The Client MUST check the `nonce` value for replay attacks.
 The precise method for detecting replay attacks is RP specific.
+1. The RP MAY validate the signature of the `op_attestation`.
+It obtains the OP's keys from the JWK URI published in the OP's OpenID Configuration and uses the key identified in the `kid` JWT header claim to validate the signature.
+The RP MUST also check that the `nonce` in the `op_attestation` is the same as the `nonce` claim in the enclosing ID token.

 ## Cross-Device Self-Issued ID Token Validation